 SWIFT CODE/BIC: DABADKKK

-Lucky-editions was founded in 2019 as a platform for production, presentation and sale of contemporary graphic art.
+Lucky-editions is a Copenhagen-based platform for production, presentation and sale of contemporary graphic art.
 We are active in collaborations, commissioning and producing limited edition graphic works as well as small objects.
 We also provide independent art consulting services.

 About some of the terms we use

 As with Proofs they are particularly desirable among collectors due to their rarity, or their ability to provide valuable insight into the artist’s creative process.

 With the latest printing technology, a huge colour gamut is available enabling very accurate reproduction of the original artwork.